 A guaranteed search may be obtained under section 60 Land Transfer Act 2017 at any time and it is recommended that this occur before the day of settlement.
 Compensation may be sought pursuant to section 60(4) in relation to any search made during the “first period” i.e. 5 working days commencing on the fourth working day preceding the date on which the transaction is settled.

 Settlement - Certify and Sign in advance

-It is recommended solicitors certify and sign any e-Instruments in advance of settlement day.
+It is recommended practitioners certify and sign any instruments in advance of settlement day.